Factbox: Major players in Penn State sex abuse scandal

 SENIOR JUDGE JOHN CLELAND

-Cleland was appointed to the trial in December when Center County's judges recused themselves.
+Cleland was appointed to the trial in December when Centre County's judges recused themselves because of connections to Penn State University.
 He was president judge of Pennsylvania's McKean County until his appointment to the Superior Court in 2008.

 He is an expert on juvenile justice and a member of the Pennsylvania Juvenile Court Judges Commission.